bitplane/bitplane.net/~/doc/thoughts/lens/obj/index.md

 We live in a universe of fluids; of radiation, gas, plasma and liquid.
 And also a tiny bit of solids, which hardly deserve a mention.

-From a crust-centric stance, everything is an object.
+From our crust-centric stance, everything is an object.
 We are objects that eat food objects, seek objects give us shelter and - at risk of objectifying - sex.
 We raise smaller objects, and our 2.5 dimensional territory is split into place objects.
 We build tool objects from smaller objects, which we use to transform